harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-cpu-stress.md

 :::note
 - This fault has been tested for compatibility in Ubuntu 16 or higher, Debian 10 or higher, CentOS 7 or higher, RHEL 7 or higher, and openSUSE LEAP 15.4 or higher.
-- The `linux-chaos-infrastructure` systemd service should be in an active state and the infrastructure should be in a `CONNECTED` state.
+- The `linux-chaos-infrastructure` systemd service should be in an active state, and the infrastructure should be in a `CONNECTED` state.
 :::

 ## Fault tunables